richmondu/FT900/IoT/ft90x_twitter_httpclient/README.md

              CONFIG_TWITTER_ACCESS_SECRET
         5. Compile, run and verify if tweet has been posted on your Twitter account

-        Note that in real-word scenario, access token & access token secret is dynamically retrieved using OAuth handshake.
+        Note that in real-word scenario, access token & access token secret is dynamically retrieved using the 3-legged OAuth handshake.
         Different access token & access token secret will be provided for different users.